rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 weight: 2240
 ---

-_Available as of v2.3.0-alpha1_
+_Available as of v2.3.0_

-Rancher officially supports Windows nodes in Rancher v2.3.

 When provisioning a [custom cluster]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/custom-clusters/) using Rancher, you can use a mix of Linux and Windows hosts as your cluster nodes.

-This guide walks you through the creation of a custom cluster that includes three nodes.
+This guide walks you through the creation of a custom cluster that includes three nodes:

 * A Linux node, which serves as the Kubernetes control plane node.
 * Another Linux node, which serves as a Kubernetes worker used to support Rancher Cluster agent, Metrics server, DNS and Ingress for the cluster.
 * A Windows node, which is assigned the Kubernetes worker role and runs your Windows containers.

->**Notes:**
->
->- Configuring Windows clusters is new and improved for Rancher v2.3.0!
->- Still using v2.1.x or v2.2.x?
-See the documentation for how to provision Windows clusters on [previous versions]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/docs-for-2.1-and-2.2/) (experimental).
+> **Still using v2.1.x or v2.2.x?** See the documentation for how to provision Windows clusters on [previous versions]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/docs-for-2.1-and-2.2/) (experimental).
 As of v2.1.10 and v2.2.4, the ability to provision Windows clusters has been removed in the 2.1.x and 2.2.x lines.

 ## Prerequisites